Tokimon/vanillajs-helpers/README.md

 This is a collection of simple, no dependency, vanilla JS snippets with the aim of making it easier to work with vanilla JS.

-They is written in ES6, since now both Node and most of the major browsers support this syntax, all scripts have however been converted into the CommonJS syntax and stored in the `./cjs` folder, should they whish to be used in a Node environment.
+They is written in ES6 (TypeScript), since now both Node and most of the major browsers support this syntax, all scripts have however been converted into the CommonJS (`./cjs`) and ES5 (`./es5`) syntax stored in their respective sub folders.

 Polyfills haven't been included as they exist in abundance on NPM, and since the need for polyfills are ever diminishing it is more future proof and clutter free